Studierende des Bachelors Landwirtschaft nehmen Bodenproben am Campus Weihenstephan

 • Other areas: Collaboration in development aid projects; journalistic work for the specialised press; teaching in agricultural machinery & agricultural colleges; activities in environmental protection & waste recycling.

-With the Agriculture Dual degree programme, you can complete a Bachelor's degree in Agriculture and a vocational qualification in Agriculture together within four and a half years.
+With the work-study programme in the form of combined studies, you can complete a Bachelor's degree in Agriculture and a vocational qualification in Agriculture together within four and a half years.

-The aim of the dual study programme in Agriculture is to provide more intensive training in practical skills alongside theoretical knowledge.
+The aim of this offer in the Agriculture degree programme is to provide more intensive training in practical skills alongside theoretical knowledge.

-The dual study programme follows the structure of the Agriculture degree course outlined above, which leads to a Bachelor of Science (B. Sc.) degree after seven semesters.
+The work-study programme in the form of combined studies follows the structure of the Agriculture degree course described above, which leads to a Bachelor of Science (B. Sc.) degree after seven semesters.
 The vocational qualification in Agriculture starts 15 months before the degree programme.
 You use two semester breaks and the practical semester to complete it.

 You must fulfil these requirements for the Bachelor's degree in Agriculture at Weihenstephan